dxphilo/blogtimereader/README.md

 ## Features

-- Get read time for  your blogs and article
+- Get read time for  your blogs and articles

 ## Authors